 Supervised consumption services (SCS) are legally sanctioned facilities designed to reduce the health and public order issues often associated with public injection.
-They are also called safer injection facilities (SIFs), drug consumption rooms (DCRs) or safer drug use services (SDUS).
+They are also called safer injection facilities (SIFs) or overdose prevention centers.

 These facilities provide a space for people to consume pre-obtained drugs in controlled settings, under the supervision of trained staff, and with access to sterile injecting equipment.
 Participants can also receive health care, counseling, and referrals to health and social services, including drug treatment.